Get new content delivered directly to your inbox.

 V

-“Thank you,” Meghan said softly.
+“Thank you,” said Meghan softly.

-He nodded, giving a slight bow.
+Death gave a slight bow.
 “It is a privilege I can seldom give.
 For my part, I was glad to show it to you.”

 Death looked down at her and brushed the tears away.
 “What is it, child?”

-Meghan chuckled irrationally.
+She chuckled irrationally.
 “Nothing!
 It’s just…”

 Death looked at her expectantly.

-Meghan nodded, warmth tinging her cheeks.
+Meghan held her breath, warmth tinging her cheeks.

 “Are you ready, Meghan?” she heard Death’s voice ask again.

-I have nothing else to wish for, she realized.
 This time the tears that flowed held no sadness or shame, only relief.
 She squeezed his hand.

 “Yes.”